HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demoprereq.md

 For additional information please check the available HCL Digital Experience advanced development course available at [HCL Software U](https://hclsoftwareu.hcltechsw.com/).

-In the next topic, you will learn how to [Install the PZNDemo resources.] (./pzn_demoinstall.md)
+In the next topic, you will learn how to [Install the PZNDemo resources.](./pzn_demoinstall.md)